 Selects all elements that are selected at the time of the query

 Selects the element with the id that matches any fragment identifier in the URL.
-That is if the URL is www.mysite.com/#mycontrol then :target selects the element, if any, with an id of mycontrol.
+That is, if the URL is www.mysite.com/#mycontrol, then :target selects the element, if any, with an id of mycontrol.

+There are more miscellaneous filters but the line between filter and selector starts to be increasingly blurred.
+After all is :header a selector or a filter?
 There is a tendency in jQuery to call any non-standard selector a filter and this can be confusing.

-Thre are also selectors that work with forms and these are discussed in chapter 8.
-For completeness these are:
+There are also selectors that work with forms and these are discussed in Chapter 10.

 The Filter Stack

 This is the final twist in the filter story.